Bizzaro/x230-osx/README.md

 --------------------------------------------------------------------------------------------
 ### Post-install
-1. Install Clover v2.3K R3320 UEFI .pkg
+1. Install Clover v2.3K R3320 UEFI .pkg - different version is OK, but must be UEFI
-2. Patch your own DSDT's using guide on tonymacx86 from RehabMan, every system needs custom DSDT, no exceptions.
+2. Patch your own DSDT's using guide on tonymacx86 from RehabMan, every system needs custom DSDT, no exceptions
 3. Patch your own SSDT's, could use the same if same CPU
 4. Put SSDT.aml and DSDT.aml inside ACPI folder, patched, in EFI partition of drive.